In This Article

-- It keeps the files stored in the storage device safe and it is not lost when the user logs out or shuts off the computer system and
+- It keeps the files stored in the storage device safe and they are not lost when the user logs out or shuts off the computer system.

 - The dedicated file names give access permission and ensure controlled sharing of files.

-The files are arranged properly in complex structures in a file system which shows the relationship between each other.
+The files are arranged properly in complex structures in a file system which shows the relationships between each other.

-A file system needs to have a predefined file structure which the operating system would be able to understand easily.
+A file system needs to have a predefined file structure which the operating system can easily understand.
 The file structure is however defined exclusively based on the type.